VanessaMora702/Event-Booking/README.md

                                     graphql specifications and definitions and that will return a valid schema.
                                     Its going to parse the schema and convert it which then can be used to gather with expres graphql.
+    STEPS TO INSTALL MONGODB DATABASE TO APP
+        1) Created a new mongoDB Cluster, Database User and also added Local IP address
+        2) npm install --save mongoose description of package: Installed Mongoose third party libary that builds on mongoDB driver and adds convinence
+                                    features that allows you to work with models that allows you to mange data through Javascript objects

     WHAT IS GRAPHQL:
         GraphQL is basicly a specification that defines query language which clients can send in